jataware/uncharted-ta1-pipeline/pipelines/geo_referencing/README.md

 The georeferencing pipeline uses info from many other LARA tasks to improve its results:
 * Text extraction (OCR) is used to extract map geo-coord labels and other metadata
-* Metadata Extraction is used to help determine additional info about a map's general region and scale (eg state, county, UTM zone)
+* Metadata Extraction is used to help determine additional info about a map's general region and scale (e.g. state, county, UTM zone)
 * Segmentation is used to determine to the map's bounds within an image.

 See more info on pipeline tasks here: [../../tasks/README.md](../../tasks/README.md)